Justincisive/Aussienomics/content/subscribe.md

 Everything published on Aussienomics is also sent as a regular email newsletter (sometimes with bonus content!).

-If that’s something that sounds good to you then you can use this form to sign up (be sure to check your spam box if you don’t receive a confirmation message):
+If that's something that sounds good to you then you can use this form to sign up.
+Be sure to check your spam folder if you don't receive a confirmation message in your inbox after clicking Subscribe:

 <form method="post" action="https://list.aussienomics.com/subscription/form" class="listmonk-form">
 <input type="hidden" name="nonce" />